cmaloney/dcos-docs/_pages/usage/tutorials/docker-app.md

 ### Prerequisites
 *   [DCOS][3] installed with at least one [public node](/overview/concepts/#public).
-*   [DCOS CLI][4] installed.
+*   [DC/OS CLI][4] installed.

 # Create a custom Docker container

-1. In the `dcos` directory created by the DCOS CLI installation script, create a new directory named `simple-docker-tutorial` and navigate to it:
+1. In the `dcos` directory created by the DC/OS CLI installation script, create a new directory named `simple-docker-tutorial` and navigate to it:

         $ mkdir simple-docker-tutorial
         $ cd simple-docker-tutorial